I photographed a bicycle figurine that I own using a tripod and macro lens

 Yearly

 Your donation will assist the stability and growth of the photography blog.
-It will assist Specifically with internet blogging fees and promotion, computer maintenance, photographic equipment, and some travel expenses.
-Make a one-time donation.
+It will assist specifically with internet blogging fees and promotion, computer maintenance, photographic equipment, and some travel expenses.
+Please make a one-time donation.
+Thank You.

 Your donation will assist the stability and growth of the photography blog.
-It will assist Specifically with internet blogging fees and promotion, computer maintenance, photographic equipment, and some travel expenses.
-Make a one-time donation.
+It will assist specifically with internet blogging fees and promotion, computer maintenance, photographic equipment, and some travel expenses.
+Please make a one-time donation.
+Thank You.

 One-Time